-On April 22th, 2021, the NATO Association of Canada is proud to host a discussion on the fragile trajectory of peace in Afghanistan.
-Our experts Kathy Gannon and Kamran Bokhari will examine the implications of the Afghan peace deal on the country’s tense political landscape.
+On April 22th, 2021, the NATO Association of Canada proudly hosted a discussion on the fragile trajectory of peace in Afghanistan.
+Our experts Kathy Gannon and Kamran Bokhari examine the implications of the Afghan peace deal on the country’s tense political landscape.
 Two veteran observers of the region, Gannon and Bokhari, along with international risk expert Hans Bathija, will help us understand the complex, multi-faceted conflict that has ravaged the country for over a decade.

 Meet our Speakers

 Kathy Gannon serves as news director for Pakistan and Afghanistan for The Associated Press.
 She has covered the region for the AP as a correspondent and bureau chief since 1988, a period that spans the withdrawal of Russian soldiers from Afghanistan, the assassination of Benazir Bhutto, the bitter Afghan civil war between Islamic factions and the rise and fall of the Taliban.
 Gannon was the only Western journalist allowed in Kabul by the Taliban in the weeks preceding the 2001 U.S.-British offensive in Afghanistan.
 In addition to her coverage of South Central Asia, she has covered the Middle East, including the 2006 Israeli war against Hezbollah in southern Lebanon, and war in northern Iraq.